International Academy of Denver Parent & Student Handbook

 Medications: Medications will be given at school ONLY under the following conditions:

 A written note from home by a parent or a physician will excuse a child from gym class for a serious illness or injury.
 Please indicate whether the excuse is for a day only or for an extended number of days.
 Requests for continued excused absence from gym class must be satisfactorily validated by a physician’s statement.
 A doctor’s note, stating the student is medically cleared is necessary to participate in gym again.

 All students will receive a “Thursday Folder” from their teacher.
 This folder will go home weekly and must be returned.
 It will contain your child’s work and homework from the week, as well as other information from school.
-The first folder is free, but if lost/destroyed the family must pay replacement costs.

 International Academy Homepage